joelachance/music/README.md

 MiniSpotify launches Spotify hidden when it needs playback and then returns focus to itself.
 Running `make run` without a track does not launch Spotify.

-GX review context org-link smoke test: publish artifacts now attach to the installed GitHub App org.
+GX menubar rebuild smoke test: the packaged app installed the CLI and published this README update.